 Why it makes sense to keep in touch with your former colleagues

-Before we dive into the reasons for staying connected with your ex-colleagues, I’d like to make a caveat that here I don’t mean building a relationship of friendship with any of your colleagues.
+Before we dive into the reasons for staying connected with your ex-colleagues, I’d like to make a caveat that here I don’t mean building a friendship with any of your colleagues.
 Why we make and keep friends with people is a topic for another article.
-Here I consider the situation when you had a good working relationship with your colleagues and parted as good buddies.
+Here I consider the situation when you had a good working relationship with your colleagues and parted amicably.

 There are several reasons why it may be useful for you to stay in touch with your former teammates: